-An undertaking’s operations require constant monitoring of the legal framework in a given country, region, or internationally to enhance compliance.
+To enhance compliance, an undertaking’s operations require constant monitoring of the legal framework in a given country, region, or internationally.
 In third-world countries and least developed countries, the need to effect continuous policy monitoring is triggered by various business reasons and, significantly, the volatile nature of the political, social, and economic factors in a given country or region, which affects how rapid the leaders propose and pass legislation without due regard to local businesses or Foreign Investors.
 Policy monitoring plays a major role in legal audit and compliance.

 Policy Monitoring is the process whereby an organisation will secure an internal or external counsel that will evaluate the organisation is a process similar to that of conducting a Legal Audit & Compliance; after that, develops a detailed legislative tracking report module that can be updated periodically depending on the changes that occur regularly.